Saad711T/0xSaad-Container/README.md

 ### Website goal

-For random personal things and more medias related with other projects and maybe a simple portfolio.
+For random personal things and more medias related with other projects and maybe a beta and simple portfolio.